How are you transforming your organization to adapt to the evolving ecosystem? As you plan for 2019 and beyond, consider these key industry trends:

 What do these trends mean for 2019 and beyond?

 Sales organizations are moving beyond the traditional sales model to adapt to this dynamic and evolving healthcare ecosystem.
 They are implementing agile go-to-customer models that specialize and deploy the right job roles at the right resource levels in the right places.
 This includes an increased reliance on low-cost resources such as junior representatives and clinical specialists who assist the field seller with transactional or technical type sales and other key roles such as the nurse educator, IT specialist, case manager or medical science liaison to facilitate specialized discussions with a wider variety of buyers and influencers.

 Alexander Group’s 2019 Healthcare Research

 To examine these trends and gain insights into how the market will evolve, AGI is conducting a Healthcare Go-to-Customer Trends and Benchmarking Research Study.
 The study analyzes productivity, coverage and sales compensation information for these emerging roles and more, roles with the goal of providing a clear picture of optimal healthcare coverage models.
 If you choose to participate, you will receive a comprehensive insights and best practices report with relevant benchmark comparisons to your data, including expense-to-revenue ratios, revenue per customer-facing role, sales force coverage ratios and coverage model prevalence, and sales compensation.
 The insights and benchmarks in the report will help you make fact-based decisions that will prove useful in 2019 and beyond.
-To participate in the healthcare industry’s most comprehensive go-to-customer study, contact us.

 Co-author: Davis Giedt is a manager who leads the Sales Analytics and Benchmarking practice in Alexander Group’s Chicago office.